win32service/win32service/README.md

 # Goal of this repos

 The goal is build this extension with php 7.0 in first time.
-This goal is ended on 2017 january.
+This goal was reached in january 2017.

 # Repos organisation